Ashishsn1210/Ashishsn1210/README.md

 - Building dashboards using Tableau

-## 🧐 Currently Working On
+## 🚧 Currently Working On
-- Data Visualization, building dashboards using Tableau.
+• Building business dashboards using Tableau
+• Creating automation apps using Google AppSheet
+• Developing portfolio projects focused on solving operational business problems

 ## 🤝 Connect With Me